tembo-io/trunk/README.md

 [![OSSRank](https://shields.io/endpoint?url=https://ossrank.com/shield/2643)](https://ossrank.com/p/2643)
 [![Slack](https://img.shields.io/badge/%40trunk-community?logo=slack&label=slack)](https://join.slack.com/t/trunk-community/shared_invite/zt-1yiafma92-hFHq2xAN0ukjg_2AsOVvfg)

+Trunk is an open source package manager and registry for PostgreSQL (Postgres) extensions:
+- Visit [pgt.dev](https://pgt.dev) to discover and learn more about the building blocks of this rich ecosystem
-Trunk is an open source package manager and registry for Postgres extensions.
-Use the Trunk CLI to build, publish and install Postgres extensions _of all kinds_.
+- Use the Trunk CLI ([pg-trunk](https://crates.io/crates/pg-trunk)) to build, publish and install Postgres extensions _of all kinds_.

 ![trunk-install-larger-font](https://github.com/tembo-io/trunk/assets/8935584/1c09e899-c77a-48c1-a978-a46f03774f1a)

+## Trunk CLI

-## Installation
+### Installation
-The Trunk CLI is hosted at crates.io and can be installed with cargo.
+To get started, run the following commands to download and leverage cargo to install Trunk's CLI.
 1. `curl https://sh.rustup.rs -sSf | sh`
 2. `cargo install pg-trunk`

-## Trunk CLI
+### Usage

 The Trunk CLI allows for building, publishing and installing Postgres extensions of all kinds.
 It abstracts away complexities of extension development and management with the following commands:

 ### `trunk build`
-- Compile extensions of all kinds.
+Compile extensions of all kinds.

 ```shell
 ❯ trunk build
 Building from path .